Skip to main content

 Chief Runnels began his law enforcement career in 2001 as a detention officer with the Harris County Sheriffs Dept. Since that time he has worked for multiple police agencies throughout the greater Houston area.
 He first entered school based policing when he joined the Klein ISD Police Department in 2008.
 While in Klein, he worked on campus and patrol assignments as an officer as well as a Sergeant.
 In 2017 Chief Runnels was given the opportunity to lead the Montgomery ISD Police Department.
 During his time in MISD the police department underwent a cultural change where officers focused on efficient delivery of police services to the 9000 plus students via increased training and relational based practices.
 In 2020, Runnels returned to Klein ISD in the role of Assistant Chief and in 2022 he was promoted to Chief of Police of Klein ISD, the 16th largest district in the State of Texas.
 Chief Runnels currently holds a Bachelors and Masters Degrees in Administration of Justice were from Texas Southern University.
 He also holds numerous certification such as Master Peace Officer, Police Instructor, ALERRT Instructor, SBLE Instructor, FBINAA Command College graduate, and a FBI-LEEDA Trilogy recipient.
 Chief Runnel's professional associations include Texas Municipal Police Association, Houston Area Chiefs Association, Leadership North Houston.
 He was elected 4th VP of the Texas School District Chiefs Association in 2023.

-Katy ISD Police Department
+Bellaire Police Department

-Laurie Christensen-Legislative Representative
+Laurie Christensen, Legislative Representative

 Laurie L. Christensen is the Harris County Fire Marshal with over 30 years’ fire service, emergency management, and law enforcement experience combined.
 Harris County has 4.7 million residents and is the 3rd largest county in the United States.

 Currently, Christensen directs and leads a team of over 150 committed employees.
 The Prevention division, under her guidance, implements, complies with, and enforces the adopted Harris County Fire Code 2018.
 The Arson division, among the busiest in Texas, strictly adheres to the national standards of NFPA 921 and 1033.
 The Hazardous Response Team is the primary responder to hazardous material incidents and suspected homeland security threats within unincorporated Harris County and the surrounding thirteen-county region.
 The Training & Education division is a state-certified comprehensive emergency services training provider, developing curriculum, building realistic training props, and ensuring the highest safety standards in their programs.
+Christensen holds a Master’s degree in Criminal Justice Leadership and Management from Sam Houston State University and Bachelor’s degree in Criminal Justice, from the University of Houston Downtown.
+She maintains Master Level Certifications from the Texas Commission on Law Enforcement, Texas Commission for Fire Protection, is a certified Texas Emergency Manager along with various additional certifications.
+She is active in regional, state, and national organizations for law enforcement, fire protection, and emergency management.
+She appreciates the privilege of serving the residents of Harris County and the state of Texas.

-Humble ISD
+Humble ISD Police Department

+Solomon Cook, current Chief of Police for Humble ISD, began his law enforcement career in 1976.
+In his forty-two years of tenure in law enforcement, Chief Cook has worked for municipalities, county, and state agencies.
+Chief Cook served as Police Captain for Humble ISD from 1996 to 2003 before becoming the Chief of Police for Humble ISD in 2004.
 Chief Cook earned his Bachelor’s Degree of Science in Criminal Justice from Southwest University, is a graduate of the FBI Command College and the FBI - LEEDA Trilogy Award recipient.
 His certifications and licenses include a Master Peace Officer Certification, Police Instructor, Crime Prevention Instructor, Firearms Instructor, Less lethal tactics Instructor, Defensive Tactics Instructor, ALERRT Instructor and Arson Investigations Certification.
+Chief Cook has served as president for the Houston Area Police Chief Association, and currently serves as the Houston Area Police Chief Representative to the Texas Police Chief Association’s Executive Board.
+He is also a Past President for the Texas School District Police Chief Association.